Question

-Elements of a value-type array → stored contiguously inside the array object on the heap.
+- An element of a value-type array → stored contiguously inside the array object on the heap.

-Example A — Copy vs Reference Semantics
+Example A — Copy vs. reference semantics

 struct Point